Venkatadinesh56/Hospital_Appointment-booking/README.md

 ## Features

 - User registration and login
+- Hospital details and location
 - Book appointments with available doctors
-- View and manage appointments
+- View appointments
-- User-friendly interface

 ## Technologies Used